CalleFreme/game-ai-laboratory/README.md

 - `SteeringAgent` blends seek/arrive, separation, obstacle avoidance, and ground-following forces to keep the swarm cohesive while navigating obstacles.
 - `AgentSpawner` populates the scene with a configurable flock, optionally wiring each agent to a shared target for synchronized steering drills.

+TODO:
-TODO: Add Cohesion and Alignment behaviors to the `SteeringAgent` to complete the classic Boids model.
+- Add Cohesion and Alignment behaviors to the `SteeringAgent` to complete the classic Boids model.
+- Fix: Front agent shouldn't care about agents behind it when calculating separation force.
+Agents moving in the same direction are constantly "steering away" from each other, wasting energy.

 ### Day 04 - Behavior Trees